spazzyt/SopraFrontend/README.md

   7. execute: `npm start`  for starting the application

 ## Run a Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You wont be able to communcate with the server --> see next section if you want to do requests on the backend.

 ## Run a Development server with proxy to backend (server-template)

-Run `ng start` for a dev server + proxy.
-Navigate to `ng serve --proxy-config proxy.conf.json`.
+Run `npm start` for a dev server + proxy (This will simply run `ng serve --proxy-config proxy.conf.json`, see package.json).
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-The Server must be running on your localhost --> gradle bootRun
+The Server must be running on your localhost! --> gradle bootRun

 ## Code scaffolding